-2.4 How customers have shaped our Plan
+2.5 How customers have shaped our Plan

-- 2.4.1 We selected the elements of our draft WRMP that received endorsement from customers, stakeholders and regulators and built on these in developing our rdWRMP.
-We published our Statement of Response (SoR) on 31 October 2018 which documents how we have responded to feedback on our draft WRMP and is available on our website at: https://stakeholder.affinitywater.co.uk/water-resources.aspx. - 2.4.2 Feedback from customers, stakeholders and regulators has strongly shaped our rdWRMP.
-We have taken all our customer and stakeholder consultation and developed a formal analysis of their preferences Customer and Stakeholder Analysis ("CSA").
-This fundamentally shaped our decision-making process as described in Section 5.3 of this document. - 2.4.3 We will undertake further consultation with customers and stakeholders on our rdWRMP.
-The consultation questions we ask focus on the aspects of the Plan which have changed between our draft WRMP and the rdWRMP.
-We will, however, also consider any comments made about any aspects of the rdWRMP. - 2.4.4 Throughout the process we welcomed the feedback and participation of our Customer Challenge Group ("CCG") in all aspects of our engagement activities.
-Further detail of the consultation process, as well as the findings, is provided in the rdWRMP Technical Report 7.1: Engaging with Customers, Communities and Stakeholders.
+- 2.5.1 We selected the elements of our dWRMP19 that received endorsement from customers, stakeholders and regulators and built on these in developing our rdWRMP19.
+We published our Statement of Response (SoR) on 31 October 2018 which documents how we have responded to feedback on our dWRMP19 and is available on our website at: https://stakeholder.affinitywater.co.uk/water-resources.aspx. - 2.4.1 We have undertaken further consultation with customers and stakeholders on our rdWRMP19.
+The consultation questions we asked focused on the aspects of the Plan which have changed between our dWRMP19 and the rdWRMP19.
+We did, however, also consider any comments made about other aspects of the rdWRMP19. - 2.4.2 Feedback from customers, stakeholders and regulators has strongly shaped our fWRMP19.
+We have taken all customer and stakeholder consultation feedback and developed a formal analysis of their preferences Customer and Stakeholder Analysis ("CSA").
+This fundamentally shaped our decision-making process as described in Section 5.6 of this document. - 2.5.2 Throughout the process we welcomed the feedback and participation of our CCG in all aspects of our engagement activities.
+Further detail of the consultation process, as well as the findings, is provided in the fWRMP19 Technical Report 7.1: Engaging with Customers, Communities and Stakeholders.
 An overview of our PR19 customer engagement process is illustrated in Figure 5.